KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/variables.md

 ```docker
 ENV AIRFLOW_VAR_STAGING_BUCKET_PATH=gs://some_bucket_path
 ```

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;Once added, just restart your Airflow instance.
-You'll notice that the variable is not displayed in the UI Variables sections, but it still can be feched in a DAG.
+You'll notice that the variable is not displayed in the UI Variable sections, but it still can be feched in a DAG.
 To fetch it, we just have to keep doing the same as before, such as using the template engine:
 </p>

 ```python